orfeio/orfeio/git.md

 - A new, empty, private repository in your personal GitHub account.
 - Access to [an HPC environment](/condarc.html).

-Paste or type each of the following commands into the Terminal app on your device.
+Paste or type each of the provided commands into the Terminal app on your device.

 {: .warning }
-By default, Git is not designed to support the tracking of large files, and is of limited utility if those files are binary or do not change often.
-Synchronize large files and datasets by other means, such as [rsync or Globus](https://researchcomputing.princeton.edu/education/external-online-resources/data-transfer), or research and understand enabling [Git Large File Support](https://git-lfs.com).
+By default, Git is not designed to track large files, and is of limited utility with binary or static files.
+Synchronize large files and static datasets by other means, such as [rsync or Globus](https://researchcomputing.princeton.edu/education/external-online-resources/data-transfer), or research and study the implications of enabling [Git Large File Support](https://git-lfs.com), if necessary.

 ## Initial Setup

 ### Local Git

-From a Terminal, set Git's defaults, initialize Git's tracking of the software project, and start committing changes.
+From a Terminal, set Git's defaults, initialize Git's tracking of the software project, and commit one change.

-Unless otherwise noted, the steps assume your Terminal is open to the folder or directory of your software project.

-Use the command `cd software-project`, substituting the path to your project folder.

 {: .warning }
-Examine the output of the `pwd` command to confirm you are working in your software project's folder or directory.
+All steps, unless otherwise noted, assume your Terminal is open to the folder or directory of your software project.
+Use the command `cd software-project`, substituting the path to your project folder for `software-project`, and examine the output of the `pwd` command to confirm your location.

 1. Configure Git within the local environment with your name and email.
     ```